ASASVIcomtech: The Vicomtech-UGR Speech Deepfake Detection and SASV Systems for the ASVspoof5 Challenge

 Approach

-For Track 1 (speech deepfake detection), the authors employed an ensemble system using pre-trained self-supervised models (Wav2Vec2-Large and WavLM-Base) as feature extractors, followed by fine-tuned downstream classifiers.
-For Track 2 (spoofing-aware speaker verification), they combined this system with a pre-trained TitaNet-Large ASV model using non-linear score fusion.
+For Track 1 (deepfake detection) in open conditions, the team used an ensemble system based on Wav2Vec2-Large and WavLM-Base self-supervised models as feature extractors, with downstream classifiers fine-tuned on ASVspoof5 data augmented with ASVspoof 2019 and vocoded data.
+For Track 2 (spoofing-aware speaker verification), their approach combined this ensemble deepfake detection system with a pre-trained TitaNet-Large ASV model via non-linear score fusion of calibrated log-likelihood ratios.

 Datasets